-- Minnehaha Park: A waterfall in downtown Minneapolis?
+- Minnehaha Falls: A waterfall in downtown Minneapolis?
 You betcha!
 One of the most popular parks in the city with miles of trails, and a great place to eat (Sea Salt Eatery)!

 - Over 200 miles of Bike Trails: With trails that lead through both nature and the city, Minneapolis is a great place to bring (or rent) bikes.
 Create your own bar hop on bikes and you won’t be disappointed.